Moravian Instruments Cx series of CMOS astronomical cameras are

 diagonal dimension up to 67 mm.
 Many

-the sensors used in the C3 series, including the
+used in the C3 series, including the

 3.76 μm pixel size with the full-well capacity